5Rhythms

 IMG_7319

-Today, I’m writing as part of a December blog challenge, The Best of 2009, by the lovely Gwen Bell.
-In this challenge, Gwen has asked us to write about a topic each day, a topic that focuses on the ‘best of’ for this year.
-Gwen has given us a prompt for each day – to use or not – but today’s prompt, What was your best trip in 2009?, is way too juicy for me to pass by…juicy, because my best trip for this year was the two weeks I spent in Maui.
+Today, I’m writing as part of a December blog challenge, The Best of 2009.
+In this challenge, I’ve been asked to write about a topic each day, a topic that focuses on the ‘best of’ for this year.
+We’re given a prompt for each day – to use or not – but today’s prompt, What was your best trip in 2009?, is way too juicy for me to pass by…juicy, because my best trip for this year was the two weeks I spent in Maui.

 Ahhhhhhhh… Just writing that begins to bring it all back.
 The sun, the fruit, the amazing water, Haleakalā, and Hana.
 Oh, and my Libido dance workshop.
 Yes, all of these delicious things were rolled up into two weeks in paradise.
 I personally don’t know how anyone lives there and gets a lick of work done.